 How the HSBC Direct Savings Account Compares

-When compared to the 219 Savings Accounts and 185 Money Market Accounts tracked by DepositAccounts.com that are available nationally and have no large minimum requirements or small maximum balances, six savings accounts and five money market accounts have higher rates than the HSBC Direct Savings Account.
+When compared to 213 Savings Accounts and 183 Money Market Accounts tracked by DepositAccounts.com that are available nationally with similar minimum balance requirements (minimum balance of under $10k), eight savings accounts and one money market account have higher rates than HSBC Direct Savings Account's rate.